Randomness is valid at large numbers

-The range of the relative frequency among 1, 3, 7, and 9 shows $R/N \sim N^{\beta}$ with $\beta = {−}0.5980$ ($\pm0.0164$) for last digits [Fig.~\ref{fig:3}(b)], which is completely identical to the case of coin tossing [Fig.~\ref{fig:3}(a)].
-This analysis clearly shows Prob($j$) = 25$\%$ by $R/N \rightarrow 0$ at $N \rightarrow \infty$, indicating that the last digit of primes would occur with the same frequency.
-This result provides the statistical evidence of randomness for last digits of primes at large numbers.
+For last digits of prime numbers, the relative frequency of last digits finally approaches to the ultimately expected value (25$\%$) [toward the dashed line in Fig.~\ref{fig:2}(b)].
+The range of frequency among last digits increases with the total number of primes as a power-law scaling of $R \sim N^{\alpha}$ with $\alpha \approx 0.4$, which is similar to the case of coin tossing.
+The range of relative frequency among last digits, denoted $R/N = (n_{j}^{max} {-} n_{j}^{min})/N$ (where $j =$ 1, 3, 7, or 9), shows $R/N \sim N^{\beta}$ where $\beta = {-}0.5832$ (the standard error = $\pm0.0094$) for last digits [Fig.~\ref{fig:3}(b): $R/N = 0.5294 N^{-0.5832}$ for the trend line], which is identical to the case of coin tossing.
+This result supports the validity of Prob($j$) = 25$\%$ for one of four last digits by $R/N \rightarrow 0$ at $N \rightarrow \infty$, indicating that the last digit of primes would occur with the same frequency at large numbers.

+The above two examples of equally likely outcomes lead to the same results: as the size of the sample ($N$) increases, the range of relative frequency ($R/N$) decreases, following the power law scaling as $R/N \sim N^{\beta}$.
+Here the $\beta$ exponents were found as approximately ${-}0.6$ for coin tossing experiments with Prob($j$) = 50$\%$ for two outcomes and last digits of primes with Prob($j$) = 25$\%$ for four outcomes.
+(The difference in the pre-factor is mostly uninteresting in the power-law scaling \cite{Newman}).
+This result shows that randomness can be valid only at large numbers for both cases.
+This result provides experimental evidence that tossing coins and finding last digits of prime numbers are intrinsically identical with respect to equally likely outcomes.